 This Chart Pattern May Be Old, But It Still Works…

-Many readers are familiar with the H&S pattern.
-On a price chart, there will be three peaks in price at the end of the uptrend, with the center peak (the head) being higher than the other two.
+Many traders are familiar with the H&S pattern.
+On a price chart, there will be three peaks in price at the end of the uptrend.
+The center peak (the head) is higher than the other two.
 The peaks on the sides (the shoulders) should be about equal in height.

 For example, an MIT professor explained that an H&S pattern is a date series where “the magnitudes and decay pattern of the first twelve autocorrelations and the statistical significance of the Box-Pierce Q-statistic suggest the presence of a high-frequency predictable component in stock returns.”

 This definition isn’t practical for most traders to use because most of us don’t know what all those words mean.
 However, by using definitions like that, objective studies can be done to determine if the pattern works.